devUser-iapalessandro/AlessandroIapa-TheNemesisTest/README.md

 * As soon as a goal is scored, proper messages are displayed in the HUD and players are respawned as well as the ball and the goals.

 * As soon as a player reaches three points, it is declared winner and the game ends.
-By pressing the *Back to the menu* button you will be able to start a new game from the teams' choice.
+By pressing the *Back to the menu* button you will be able to start a new game from the main menu (as the name suggests).

+* The other option is to press the *Quick restart match* in order to go back into a lobby and wait for another player to join.

 ## Known issues